kite-sdk/kite/cdk-data/src/main/markdown/guide.md

 If you're not already familiar with [Avro][avro] schemas, now is a good time to go read a little [more about them][avro-s].
-You need not concern yourself with The rest of this guide will assume you have a basic understanding of how to define a schema.
+You need not concern yourself with the details of how objects are serialized, but the ability to specify the schema to which entities of a dataset must conform is critical.
+The rest of this guide will assume you have a basic understanding of how to define a schema.

 [avro-s]: http://avro.apache.org/docs/current/spec.html "Avro Specification"